AndreaLVR/CAST/README.md

     * **Native Mode:** Pure Python, single-threaded (bound by GIL).
     * **System Mode:** Multi-threaded via 7-Zip backend.
 * **Method:** A high-level implementation relying on **Standard Regex** for pattern detection, chosen for code clarity over the zero-copy byte parsing used in Rust.
 * **Role:** Designed as a readable reference for researchers to understand the core decomposition logic.
-It fully supports **Chunking** for large file processing via CLI.
+It fully supports **Chunking** and **Dictionary Size configuration** via CLI, ensuring algorithmic parity with the Rust version.
 * **⚠️ Limitation:** Due to the overhead of the regex engine and the interpreter, this version is **not** intended for performance profiling and was **not** used for the official benchmarks presented in the paper.

 ---